-It also thrilled Temple University’s new President, Dr. Jason Wingard.
+The original gift thrilled Temple University’s then-new President, Dr. Jason Wingard.

 “One of the things that attracted me to Temple is its status as best-of-class in education, research, and health,” Dr. Wingard said, calling the POCUS devices “a path-breaking gift that will introduce our medical students to advanced medical imaging as they begin their coursework, creating a solid foundation for them to become leaders and innovators in medicine.”